ncphillips/ncphi.com/content/blog/react-named-children.md

 ---
-title: Separate Concerns with the React 'Named Children' Pattern
+title: Separating Concerns in React with the 'Named Children' Pattern
 category: react
 author: Nolan Phillips
 description: >-
   Props and children are different things, but when the a component takes multiple children things can get awkward.
 The Named Children pattern helps us deal with this.
+createdAt: "2020-08-12"
 ---

 Components that wrap other content usually use the `children` pattern.
 For example, if we want to put a message inside of a `<Card>` we would do: